FallingWithStyle/Github-Notion-Logger/prd.md

 - **Technical Notes**: Break down monolithic server.js into modular architecture
 - **Dependencies**: Current codebase structure and functionality

+### Epic 10: AI-Powered Project Assistant
+**Goal**: Integrate an AI agent using existing llama-hub infrastructure to provide intelligent insights and recommendations for project selection, focus areas, and quick wins

+#### Story 10.1: AI Context Service and Data Integration
+- **User Story**: As a project manager, I want an AI agent that understands my project portfolio so that I can get intelligent, data-driven recommendations for project selection and focus areas
+- **Acceptance Criteria**:
+  - AC1: AI agent can access all project health, progress, and activity data
+  - AC2: Data is properly formatted and contextual for AI analysis
+  - AC3: Real-time data updates are reflected in AI responses
+  - AC4: Caching is implemented for performance optimization
+- **Technical Notes**: Leverage existing llama-hub infrastructure and data services
+- **Dependencies**: Existing ProjectManagementService, ProgressTrackingService, and LlamaHubService

+#### Story 10.2: Enhanced Chat API and AI Integration
+- **User Story**: As a developer, I want to chat with an AI agent that provides project-specific insights so that I can make better decisions about where to focus my time
+- **Acceptance Criteria**:
+  - AC1: Chat interface provides natural conversation flow with project context
+  - AC2: AI responses are based on actual project data, not generic advice
+  - AC3: Message history is maintained during session
+  - AC4: Error handling gracefully degrades when AI service unavailable
+- **Technical Notes**: Extend existing /api/llama/chat with project context and system prompts
+- **Dependencies**: LlamaHubService and AIContextService

+#### Story 10.3: Proactive Recommendations and Insights
+- **User Story**: As a project manager, I want proactive recommendations about quick wins and focus areas so that I can optimize my project portfolio without manual analysis
+- **Acceptance Criteria**:
+  - AC1: AI identifies quick wins based on completion rates and remaining work
+  - AC2: Focus area recommendations are prioritized with supporting evidence
+  - AC3: Health analysis identifies projects at risk with specific reasons
+  - AC4: Comparative analysis helps with resource allocation decisions
+- **Technical Notes**: Use existing analyze-project functionality with different analysis types
+- **Dependencies**: Progress analytics and project health data

+#### Story 10.4: Chat UI Integration and User Experience
+- **User Story**: As a user, I want an intuitive chat interface integrated into my existing workflow so that I can easily access AI assistance when needed
+- **Acceptance Criteria**:
+  - AC1: AI Assistant tab is accessible from main navigation
+  - AC2: Contextual help buttons are available throughout the interface
+  - AC3: Chat interface is responsive and works on mobile and desktop
+  - AC4: Quick action buttons provide common queries with one click
+- **Technical Notes**: Integrate chat UI into existing web interface design
+- **Dependencies**: Existing web UI framework and navigation structure

+#### Story 10.5: Testing, Optimization, and Documentation
+- **User Story**: As a developer, I want comprehensive testing and documentation for the AI agent so that I can maintain and extend the system reliably
+- **Acceptance Criteria**:
+  - AC1: Unit tests cover all AI context service methods
+  - AC2: Integration tests validate AI chat endpoints
+  - AC3: Performance testing ensures response times < 5 seconds
+  - AC4: Documentation includes usage guides and troubleshooting
+- **Technical Notes**: Follow existing testing patterns and documentation standards
+- **Dependencies**: Existing testing framework and documentation tools

 ## 7. Constraints and Assumptions
 - **Technical Constraints**: GitHub API rate limits, Notion API limitations, Fly.io deployment constraints, browser compatibility requirements
 - **Business Constraints**: Budget for API usage, time for development and testing, resource availability